villasite/sba/_posts/2018-01-01-catholic-mass-entrance-procession.md

 The deacon carries the Book of the Gospels.

 Can a reader carry the Book of the Gospels?
-Yes, but it not the norm.
+Yes, but it's not the norm.

 Can the lectionary be carried in procession?
 Please don’t.

 Can other items be in the procession?
 Yes, but they don’t have to!

 Mainly the procession helps us honor Jesus and follow him to the altar.

 Anyone that helps that goal is practicing good religion.
 Anything that distracts from that goal is bad liturgy.